Pyro Scene

 Temperature Scale[0.00..100.00]

-This setting refers to the temperature values of the simulation.
+This setting relates to the Temperature values of the simulation.
 At higher values, cooler areas also become visible and start to glow.
-If you lower the value, on the other hand, the temperatures in the simulation will be lowered for the display.
-In extreme cases, this can then lead to the temperature no longer being perceived as a flame at all.
-However, this refers exclusively to the editor display.
-The temperatures for the evaluation e.g., by a Pyro Volume material remain unchanged.
-There you also have scaling options for the interpretation of the temperatures for a comparable effect.
+If you lower the value, however, the Temperatures in the simulation are lowered for the display.
+In extreme cases, this can mean that the Temperature can no longer be perceived as a flame at all.
+However, this only relates to the editor display.
+The Temperatures for the evaluation, e.g. by a Pyro Volume material, remain unchanged.
+Scaling options for interpreting the Temperatures are also available there for a similar effect.

 From left to right increasing values for Temperature Scale.